gzachos/aeolus-logger/README.md

 emerson-logger
 =============
-This repository contains the code developed during the "__Emerson Logger__" project.
+This repository contains the code developed during the "__Aeolus Logger__" project.

 About
 -----
-"__Emerson Logger__" project is about a server that monitors the environmental conditions of the _cluster room_ inside the building of [Computer Science and Engineering Department](http://cs.uoi.gr) - [University of Ioannina](http://uoi.gr).
+"__Aeolus Logger__" project is about the server that monitors the environmental conditions of the _cluster room_ inside the building of [Computer Science and Engineering Department](http://cs.uoi.gr) - [University of Ioannina](http://uoi.gr).
 The __temperature__ and __humidity__ values are supplied by the two _Emerson cooling units_ inside the cluster room.
-Moreover, the project is about monitoring and the __status__ of the two Emerson units and __alarm__ the faculty if any __abnormal__ conditions are observed.
+Moreover, the server monitors and the __status__ of the two Emerson units and __alarms__ the faculty if any __abnormal__ conditions are observed.

 Screenshots
 -----------